pnpm/pnpm.io/docs/npmrc.md

 It is not the path to a key file (and there is no `keyfile` option).

+This setting contains sensitive information.
+Don't write it to a local `.npmrc` file committed to the repository.

 ### git-shallow-hosts

 * Default: **['github.com', 'gist.github.com', 'gitlab.com', 'bitbucket.com', 'bitbucket.org']**